-Sometimes we need to make small amendments in formulas to make them more flexible and effective.
+Sometimes we need to make small amendments in formulas to make them effective.

-In SUMIFS, you can use more than one criteria to get a sum and in SUMIF you can only use one criterion.
+In SUMIF, you can only use one criterion and in SUMIFS, you can use more than one criteria to get a sum.

 Let's say, in SUMIFS, if you specify two different criteria, it will sum only those cells which meet both of the criteria.

 Because it works with AND logic, so all the criteria should meet to get a cell included.

 When you combine OR logic with SUMIF/SUMIFS you can sum values using two different criteria at the same time.

 ...without any further ado let's learn this amazing formula.

 A bundle of E-Books you need to thrive in Excel this year.

 Do We Really Need OR Logic?
 Any Example?